 Calculating the z-score:

 X= individual value

 σ = standard deviation

-You have to standardize the normal distribution in a way that its mean becomes 0 and standard deviation becomes 1.
+You have to standardise the normal distribution in a way that its mean becomes 0 and the standard deviation becomes 1.

 For example, you have a normally distributed set of numbers 2, 3, 3, 4, 4, 4, 5, 5, 6.